CRC1415/nomad-docs/docs/tutorial/upload_publish_api.md

 ---

-## What you will learn

-In this tutorial, you will learn how to programmatically upload, manage, and publish research data in NOMAD using the NOMAD API and Python.

-By the end of this tutorial, you will be able to:

-1. Authenticate with the NOMAD API using Python
-2. Upload raw research data to NOMAD and create uploads programmatically
-3. Retrieve uploads and entries and inspect or edit their metadata
-4. Group entries into datasets for curation and organization
-5. Share uploads with collaborators and manage access permissions
-6. Publish uploads on the NOMAD test deployment

----

 ## Environment setup

-In this tutorial, we will use the NOMAD **test** deployment.
+In this tutorial, we will use the [NOMAD test deployment](https://nomad-lab.eu/prod/v1/test/gui/search/entries){:target="_blank" rel="noopener"}.
 Therefore, in all code examples, we will set `url="test"` when calling the helper functions.
 Later, you can switch to `url="prod"` or a custom NOMAD API URL if needed.

 We assume you are working in a Python 3.11+ environment, preferably in a dedicated virtual environment for this tutorial.